userfrosting/learn/pages/09.configuration/02.config-files/docs.md

     ]
 ```

-then you can access the `twitter` value in a controller using `$this->ci->config['site.twitter']`.
+then you can access the `twitter` value in a controller using `$config->get('site.twitter')`.
 Of course, you may place additional custom configuration values/subarrays in your Sprinkle's configuration files and they will get merged into the final configuration array as well.

 ### In Twig Templates

 Any configuration values under the `site` subarray are automatically passed to Twig as the `site` global variable.
 This means you can easily access them in Twig:

 ```twig
 <a href="https://twitter.com/{{site.twitter}}">Follow me on Twitter!</a>